spxp/spxp-specs/SPXP-Spec.md

 ```

 ## 11 Private data
-Specific JSON objects in the SPXP standard, as listed below, can contain encrypted data according to [RFC 7516 “JSON
+Specific JSON objects in the SPXP standard, as listed below, can contain encrypted data according to [RFC 7516 "JSON
-Web Encryption (JWE)”](https://tools.ietf.org/html/rfc7516).
+Web Encryption (JWE)"](https://tools.ietf.org/html/rfc7516).
 These objects comprise an additional member named `private`
 containing an array of either a String containing a JWE object in Compact Serialization or an object containing a JWE
 object in JSON Serialization.
 The decrypted plaintext contains again a JSON object in UTF-8 charset encoding.
 The
 decrypted objects are then merged into the main object according to the object merging rules defined in